Te Aath Diwas

 Te Aath Diwas is an Indian Marathi language film directed by Shyam Swarnlata Dhanorkar.
-The film starring Renuka Shahane, Tushar Dalvi, Deepali Muchrikar and Avinash Masurekar.
+The film starring Avinash Masurekar, Renuka Shahane, Tushar Dalvi and Deepali Muchrikar.
 Music by Vikas Bhatavdekar and Pankaj Padghan.
-The film was released on 30th October 2015.
+The film was released on 30 October 2015.

 Synopsis

 A woman leaves her one-year-old daughter to pursue her career in the USA.
 Things take a turn when she decides to return after eighteen long years to be a part of her daughter's wedding.